stomp/stomp-spec/src/stomp-specification-1.2.md

 * the sender MUST send new data over the network connection at least every `<n>` milliseconds

-* if the sender has no real STOMP frame to send, it MUST send a single newline octet (0x0A)
+* if the sender has no real STOMP frame to send, it MUST send an end-of-line (EOL)

 * if, inside a time window of at least `<n>` milliseconds, the receiver did not receive any new data, it MAY consider the connection as dead